tantaman/tantaman.github.io/content/2022-07-02-what-am-i-building.md

 - 2020 - the world is trying to figure out decentralization (blockchain not a requirement), self custody of data, distributed identity, privacy.
 I'm verbose here given a single heading/term has yet to surface which clearly and unambiguously captures the current moment.
 Web3, Web5, dapps are all too loaded, too undefined and too tied to the current crypto bubble.

-Let's go through each time and see how state was dealt with then.
+Let's go through each period to see how state was dealt with and what requirements were added to state over time.

+is x-state worth mentioning?

  and how its gotten more tied up in incidental complexity now.

 These can be declared in a schema that describes our state.

 , it controls how our program will respond to future inputs and if it drifts into unexpected territory it makes our programs behave incorrectly.